Argentina: Islands and Archipelagos

 Archipelagos

-Tierra del Fuego Archipelago: Tierra del Fuego Archipelago is the largest archipelago in Argentina, located in the far south of the country.
+Tierra del Fuego Archipelago: The Tierra del Fuego Archipelago is Argentina's largest archipelago, located in the far south of the country.
 It is shared with Chile.
 The archipelago consists of several large islands, including Tierra del Fuego, the largest island in Argentina, and several smaller islands, including Staten Island, the second-largest island in Argentina.

 Chiloé Archipelago (Archipiélago de Chiloé): Found off the coast of southern Chile and extending into Argentine waters, the Chiloé Archipelago consists of more than 40 islands.
 The largest of these islands is Isla Grande de Chiloé, which is partially part of Chile and partially part of Argentina.